GREEN CARNATION COMPANY, TELLING QUEER STORIES THROUGH QUALITY THEATRE.

 Dan Jarvis (he/him), Co-Artistic Director

-He has undertaken dramaturg training with Young Vic with Sasha Wares as part of RTYDS and in 2021 worked as a script reader for Liverpool Everyman & Playhouse, receiving mentorship from Dr Frank Peschier.
+Dan has had dramaturg training with Young Vic with Sasha Wares as part of RTYDS, working as a script reader for Liverpool Everyman & Playhouse, receiving mentorship from Dr Frank Peschier (Literary Manager, Headlong).

-Dan has worked in arts and culture marketing and audience development for 10 years (most recently as Marketing & Comms Manager roles at The Lowry and Manchester Jewish Museum) and has most recently taken a new position as a relationship manager for audiences and engagement at Arts Council England in 2022.
+Dan has worked in arts and culture marketing and audience development for 15 years (including Marketing & Comms Manager roles at The Lowry and Manchester Jewish Museum) and currently works relationship manager for Engagement & Communities at Arts Council England.

 Dan Ellis (he/they), Co-Artistic Director